12pixels/my-owl/README.md

-# firebase
+# My Owl
-A simple mobile app with firebase
+A simple mobile app built with Google firebase to act as a daily chores reminder.
+Inspired by the messenger owls at Hogwarts :D